Ayurvedic Kansa Wand Facelift Massage

 Kansa has been used in Ayurvedic treatments for thousands of years but in recent years it has been used to create massage tools for use on the face and body.
 The London Centre of Indian Champissage, an Ayurvedic training centre, developed this particular Kansa Wand treatment.

-As well as being extremely relaxing, the treatment can help minimise fine lines and wrinkles, tighten facial contours, reduce dark circle and puffiness under the eyes, improve blood and lymph circulation and increase oxygen supply to skin and muscle cells.
+As well as being extremely relaxing, Kansa Wand Facelift Massage can help minimise fine lines and wrinkles, tighten facial contours, reduce dark circle and puffiness under the eyes, improve blood and lymph circulation and increase oxygen supply to skin and muscle cells.
 Other benefits reported by clients include improved sense of smell, clearer sinuses, relief from headaches and jaw tension and improved sleep.
-Kansa wand face massage can be used on its own, integrated into a full body massage routine or combined with any other treatment.
+Kansa Wand Facelift Massage can be used on its own, integrated into a full body massage routine or combined with any other treatment.
 The wand is easy to use on yourself and can form a part of a daily self-care routine with great results.